bigkwii/cutting-plane-game-2/NOTES.md

 ## THU 2024-08-15

 Godot has updated to version 4.3!
 This version doesn't affect any of the work done so far and adds a couple of features that could be useful.
 As such, I've updated the project to this version.

+## TUE 2024-08-20

+I've had kind of a mental block the past few days, however, I have been studying the demo's cutting logic (however messing it may be) and reading about these algorithms.

+Still, I need to keep up the pace.
+I changed the logic of the buttons to actually be signal based (about damn time!), and the time has come to actually implement the cuts.

+In the demo the cuts were driven by their animations.
+I think the best approach would be for the calculation to be done first, and the animation to be played after, simply to illustrate the cut.

+Circle cut is the simplest, just grow the biggest circle you can from the clicked point until you hit a lattice point, and if that circle intersects 2 points on the poly's edges, cut!
+I'll start with that.

+Circle cut works.
+No animations for it yet, though.
+I'll leave a quick placeholder animation for it for now and move on to the split cuts.

+Note: in the original demo, you can cancel a cut early by clicking while the animation is playing.
+This should be implemented too.
+Which means I need to rework a bunch of stuff.

+Should I keep that behavior?
+Or should I disable clicking while the animation is playing?
+I'll disable it for now and work on the other cuts.

+I left a bunch of TODO's in the code.
+I'll get to them tomorrow.